ShumailaAhmed/AI-Workshop/README.md

 #it by 10 to scale the values
 y = X  #this creates an x = y line with normally distributed values, but this is not very challenging
 #y = X + 3*torch.randn(100, 1) #this adds noise in the data by shifting y value either upward or downward, so that the noise is alo normally distributed
-#and since randn centers around zero, with small standard deviation, so to make noise reasonable significant we multiply by 3
+#and since randn centers around zero, with a small standard deviation, so to make noise reasonable significant we multiply by 3
 plt.plot(X.numpy(), y.numpy(), 'o')
 plt.ylabel('y')
 plt.xlabel('x')
 #Now that we have created the dataset, we need to train a model to fit this dataset.
-Before going to that lets see how our previous definition of model fits the data
+Before going to that let's see how our previous definition of the model fits the data
 ###################
 #re use the class we created earlier
 class LR(nn.Module):